top of page

 Webinar (90 minutes)

-Background and Abstract
+Abstract

 Background: A Specific Phobia of Vomiting (SPOV) or emetophobia commonly develops in childhood with a mean duration of about 10 years before getting treatment.
 It occurs almost exclusively in women.
 It is one of the most common specific phobias that present to clinicians.
 People with a SPOV tend to be more handicapped than people with other specific phobias (for example they may avoid a desired pregnancy or being significantly underweight from restriction of food).
 There is one RCT of CBT compared to a wait list (Riddle-Walker et al, 2016) and one single case experimental design of time intensive CBT.
 Newer developments are focussed on use of virtual reality.